ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Abstract

 \section{Abstract}

-A novel method for fast and high-resolution metabolic imaging, called ECcentric Circle ENcoding TRajectorIes for Compressed sensing (ECCENTRIC), has been developed and implemented on 7 Tesla human MRI.
-ECCENTRIC is a non-Cartesian spatial-spectral encoding method optimized for random undersampling of magnetic resonance spectroscopic imaging (MRSI) at ultra-high field.
+A novel method for fast and high-resolution metabolic imaging, called ECcentric Circle ENcoding TRajectorIes for Compressed sensing (ECCENTRIC), has been developed and implemented at 7 Tesla MRI.
+ECCENTRIC is a non-Cartesian spatial-spectral encoding method optimized to accelerate magnetic resonance spectroscopic imaging (MRSI) with high signal-to-noise at ultra-high field.
 The approach provides flexible and random ($k,t$) sampling without temporal interleaving to improve spatial response function and spectral quality.
 ECCENTRIC needs low gradient amplitudes and slew-rates that reduces electrical, mechanical and thermal stress of the scanner hardware, and is robust to timing imperfection and eddy-current delays.
-Combined with a model-based low-rank reconstruction, this approach enables simultaneous imaging of up to 14 metabolites over the whole-brain at 2-3mm isotropic resolution in 4-10 minutes with high signal-to-noise ratio.
-In 20 healthy volunteers and 20 glioma patients ECCENTRIC demonstrated unprecedented mapping of fine structural details of metabolism in healthy brains and an extended metabolic fingerprinting of glioma tumors.
+Combined with a model-based low-rank reconstruction, this approach enables simultaneous imaging of up to 14 metabolites over the whole-brain at 2-3mm isotropic resolution in 4-10 minutes.
+In healthy volunteers ECCENTRIC demonstrated unprecedented spatial mapping of fine structural details of human brain neurochemistry.
+This innovative tool introduces a novel approach to neuroscience, providing new insights into the exploration of brain activity and physiology.